-- (a) School calendar, school day and student contact time. - (b) Policies related to the use and implementation of salary schedules. - (c) Full recognition for experience and preparation for salary placement on an index salary schedule. - (d) Full-family health, accident and dental insurance premiums paid by employer from the first day of employment, with continued utilization of NSEA-endorsed programs. - (e) Maximum long-term disability coverage, based on primary offsetting benefits, with premiums to be paid by employer. - (f) Index extra-curricular schedules which include all additional teaching and non-teaching responsibilities. - (g) Salary settlements that equal or exceed cost-ofliving increases, excluding increments. - (h) Career increments above the schedule for added years of service. - (i) Reduction-In-Force policy. - (j) Maximum class-size formulas, with appropriate reduction for placement of disabled, at-risk and gifted children within that class. - (k) Severance pay for unused leave time. - (1) Insurance coverage to spouse/dependents for the term of the contract in case of the educational employee's death.
+- (a) School calendar, school day and student contact time. - (b) Policies related to the use and implementation of salary schedules. - (c) Full recognition for experience and preparation for salary placement on an index salary schedule. - (d) Full-family health, accident and dental insurance premiums paid by employer from the first day of employment, with continued utilization of NSEA-endorsed programs. - (e) Maximum long-term disability coverage, based on primary offsetting benefits, with premiums to be paid by employer. - (f) Index extra-curricular schedules which include all additional teaching and non-teaching responsibilities. - (g) Salary settlements that equal or exceed cost-ofliving increases, excluding increments. - (h) Career increments above the schedule for added years of service. - (i) Reduction-In-Force policy. - (j) Maximum class-size formulas, with appropriate reduction for placement of disabled, at-risk and gifted children within that class. - (k) Severance pay for unused leave time. - (l) Insurance coverage to spouse/dependents for the term of the contract in case of the educational employee's death. - (m) Extra-duty assignments only with the consent of the educational employees. - (n) Leave policies. - (o) Language of the individual teaching contract form compatible with the contract form recommended by the Commissioner of Education. - (p) A professional growth policy, compatible with the provisions of State Law. - (q) Educational employees' evaluation. - (r) An early retirement option incentive or voluntary separation from employment.